-Instantly obvious while pouring a different color than last night’s 2013, def lighter.
+Instantly obvious from initial pour, a different color than last night’s 2013, def lighter.
 Medium ruby, clear with no edge.
 Big barnyard funk blows off into understated patina’d plum low-lighted with forest floor mulch.
 Focused cinn & nutmeg strain navigates the melange.
 Slight dishwater nuance keeps everything on the ground-floor but through-and-through the beautiful briar-tinged fruit maintains.
 Where last night a fresh swirl brought back doses of crisp mint, a quick swirl on this one brigs back more barnyard.

 I have always preached an aversion to *vintage irregularities* in Napa within the entry-level offerings of the ‘Class of 72’ because I honestly feel their wines do not vary much between the Napa Valley’s alleged “terrible years” and the “VINTAGE(s) OF THE DECADE” [HOW many have there been since 2000?!?!?
 But that’s another blog entry altogether.]
 Therefore it was with indifferent expectation opening this 5YO CdV from a vintage suffering from systematic bi-polar vagaries of “89” to “96” but with most hindsight cheerleaders agreeing they are fun to drink and not to hold.
 What.
 The fuck.
 Ever.
 Just go away.
 The Vintage-Wonks in Napa make my pancreas hurt.
 There are no bad vintages in California!!!!
 The WORST vintage in California is still better than a decent year in Bordeaux.
 And if you want to minimize vintage fluctuation in Napa, you definitely should stick to the Class of 72.
 Or the mid-80’s at most, but anything founded since is going to be focused on points and points only and crowd-pleasing manipulations with their respective winemaker-musical-chairs which at best create “yummy” wines from “a great year” and at their (non-existent) worst suffer through the blame-game of a “difficult vintage”.